PaulHatch/semantic-version/readme.md

 # Git-Based Semantic Versioning

-This action produces a [semantic version](https://semver.org) for a repository using the repositories git history.
+This action produces a [semantic version](https://semver.org) for a repository using the repository's git history.

 # Usage